Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Kaeon FUSION is useful in cases where new languages need to be developed, where systems need to be dramatically modified at runtime, or where projects are expected to have requirements that will change in unpredictable ways.
-The simiarities it has to LISP also make it a prime choice for programming language research.
+The similarities it has to LISP also make it a prime choice for programming language research.

 Of course,
 it can certainly be a lot fun to play around with the dynamic aspects of the language,